jonmaur/draggin-framework/README.md

 draggin-framework
 =================

-A framework for use with the [MOAI SDK](http://www.getmoai.com/).
+A framework for use with the [MOAI SDK](http://moaiforge.com/).

 #Overview
 The Draggin Framework is a collection of scripts to help with common game tasks.
 It is released under the MIT license.
+Draggin is only tested with MOAI 1.7 sdk release on MoaiForge for Windows.
+It should work on other platforms but it hasn't been tested yet.
-Officially Draggin is only tested with MOAI 1.5 stable branch and the Windows, Linux, and Android Hosts.
-I see no reason why it wouldn't work with any host, or even most versions of MOAI.
+Draggin should work with most versions and hosts of MOAI.

 ##Display
 This module helps you setup a display with a "virtual res" stretched across the screen